strapi/documentation/docs/user-docs/latest/content-manager/managing-relational-fields.md

 2. Among the list of entries, choose one.

 ::: tip
-Click on **Details** to be redirected to the edit view of the content-type the relational field originally belongs to.
+You can click on the name of the selected entry to be redirected to the edit view of the relational field's content type.
 Make sure you save your page first, to avoid losing your last modifications.
 :::

 To remove the entry selected in the drop-down list, click on the delete button ![Clear icon](../assets/icons/clear.svg).